sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 ![End X PDP](../images/vaep_gam/end_x_pdp.png)

-What the plot is showing is that as the `end_x` value of an action gets closer to 0 (i.e., closer to our own goal), the chances of conceding increases dramatically.
+> What the plot is showing is that as the `end_x` value of an action gets closer to 0 (i.e., closer to our own goal), the chances of conceding increases dramatically.

-[*The y-axis score actually represents the log-odds value - similar to the results of logistic regression*]
+[**Note:***The y-axis score actually represents the log-odds value - similar to the results of logistic regression*]

 #### Evaluation and Limitations